ProReNata/prn-wordpress/readme.md

 Follow the instructions in the Wordpress setup.

+Install the PRO-version of [Advanced Custom Fields PRO](https://github.com/wp-premium/advanced-custom-fields-pro).
+License key can be found in 1Password and should be inserted under _Egna fält > Uppdateringar_ in the admin panel.

 # Start dev env.

 Run `docker-compose up -d` to launch the MySQL and Wordpress Docker images.